vool/docs/_docs/3-configuration/misc-settings.md

 When running outside of a TTY environment, thumbsup automatically defaults to `--log info` if not specified.

-If you have facing any issues, you can raise them at [https://github.com/thumbsup/thumbsup/issues](https://github.com/thumbsup/thumbsup/issues).
+If you face any issues, you can raise them at [https://github.com/thumbsup/thumbsup/issues](https://github.com/thumbsup/thumbsup/issues).
 Make sure to check existing issues first, and please provide as much detail as possible including: